wpilibsuite/frc-docs/source/docs/software/wpilib-overview/importing-eclipse-project.rst

 Click "Upgrade Project" to begin the upgrade.

 The eclipse project will be upgraded and copied into the new project directory.
-You can then either open the new project immediately (the pop-up shown below should appear in the bottom right) or open it later using the Ctrl-O (or Command-O for Mac) shortcut.
+You can then either open the new project immediately (the pop-up shown below should appear in the bottom right) or open it later using the Ctrl-O (or Command-O for macOS) shortcut.

 |Opening Project|